Albertzue/learning_notes/aws/SAA/practice01.md

 b
 d
 a
 cd ac
 c
 d
-c
+c a
 b
 a !
 d ! batch?
-a ! active-active ?
+a ! active-active ? here
 b !
 b
 cef